ke-zhang-rd/krystal/docs/source/descriptor.rst

 When you need descriptor
 ------------------------

-Based on above loopup figure, if you need extra operation when you do ``obj.attr``, you could use descriptor.
+Based on above lookup figure, if you need extra operation when you do ``obj.attr``, you could use descriptor.

 How to write a descriptor
 -------------------------